wajeht/screenshot/README.md

 ### GET /blocked

 Check if a domain is in the blocklist.
+Returns `blocked` or `allowed` as plain text.

 **Parameters:**
 - `domain` (required): The domain to check